CERN/TIGRE/README.md

 **NEWS**

-The first version of python-TIGRE will be released soon.
-We expect to have a Linux-working version some time before July.
+There is a somehow working version of Python that still needs a bit of work regarding setup.
-If you are interested, please contact us.
+If you are interested in controbuting, please contact us.

 **TIGRE features**:

-  - Fast, state of the art projection using interpolation or Siddon (Jacob) ray-tracing
+  - Fast, state of the art projection using two modes of ray tracing (interpolation or Siddon (Jacob))

-  - Fast, state of the art backprojection, with FDK weight or matched weight
+  - Fast, state of the art backprojection using two modes (FDK weight or matched weight (for krylov subspace algorithms))

+  - Wide geometric flexibility, being possible to change most parameters per-projeciton

   - A wide range of algorithms with multiple configurations for each
       - FDK